doncato/freemind-api/README.md

 ## TODOs
 - Clean up expired sessions
+- Add more endpoints
+- Improve the xml verification

 ## Endpoints
 ### Existing
 `/v1/xml/fetch` To fetch the whole XML document.
 `/v1/xml/update` To update the whole XML document.
+`/v1/xml/validate` To validate a XML document but not actually performing any changes.

 ### Planned
 `/v1/act/delete_old` To delete nodes which are past due